“Crimson and Clover” Lyrics Meaning (Tommy James and the Shondells)

 Here, admiration turns into full-on desire.

-The phrase “such a sweet thing” sounds almost innocent, but it’s loaded with meaning.
-It’s about attraction—physical, emotional, or both.
+“Such a sweet thing” sounds almost innocent, but it’s loaded with meaning.
+It’s about physical or emotional attraction, or both.

 I wanna do everything

 “Everything” is open-ended, leaving room for imagination.
-It could be about love, passion, or even something deeper—an obsession.
+It could be about love, passion, or even obsession.

 What a beautiful feeling